DMJ16/DMJ16/README.md

 ## 🔬 Projects
 [🚀 ⚛️ 👾 as-game-of-life](https://github.com/DMJ16/as-game-of-life) is a reworking of Conway's Game of Life in AssemblyScript (strict variant of TypeScript to WebAssembly compiler) and rendered in the browser using React, TypeScript, and the use-as-bind hook to interface with the compiled AssemblyScript.

+[🔮 graphqlAPI](https://github.com/DMJ16/graphqlAPI) is an API for interfacing with an eCommerce website’s product reviews. [🎮 GraphQL Playground 🎮](http://ec2-34-204-6-123.compute-1.amazonaws.com:4000/reviews)

 [🔏 erc1155](https://github.com/DMJ16/erc1155) is a factory contract for generating new ERC1155 contracts.
 The factory allows developers with knowledge of a number of languages to spawn a new smart contract for tokenzing assets without learning Solidity (Ethereum's smart contract language).

-[🔮 graphqlAPI](https://github.com/DMJ16/graphqlAPI) is an API for interfacing with an eCommerce website’s product reviews. [🎮 GraphQL Playground 🎮](http://ec2-34-204-6-123.compute-1.amazonaws.com:4000/reviews)
+[💡 ts-algo](https://github.com/DMJ16/ts-algo) holds general algorithms, data structures, and CS practice in TypeScript.

-[🚀 as-algo](https://github.com/DMJ16/as-algo) holds general algorithms, data structures, and practice WASI (WebAssembly System Interface) implementations in AssemblyScript.
+[🚀 as-algo](https://github.com/DMJ16/as-algo) holds general algorithms, data structures, and practice WASI implementations in AssemblyScript.

-[💡 ts-algo](https://github.com/DMJ16/ts-algo) holds general algorithms and data structures in TypeScript.

 [🦀 rs-algo](https://github.com/DMJ16/rs-algo) holds general algorithms and data structures in Rust.

 ## 🔭 Upcoming Projects
-I am fascinated by WebAssembly and its diverse applications in and outside of the browser.
-While I mainly use AssemblyScript, I have also been using Rust.
-I am looking forward to starting two projects using WASI: 1. writing smart contracts in AssemblyScript/Rust 2. using wasm3 (high performance WebAssembly interpreter written in C) to control an LED connected to a Raspberry Pi.
+#### 🤖 🚀 🕸️ Embedded development in AssemblyScript/WebAssembly using Wasm3 and WAMR (WebAssembly Micro Runtime).

 ## 🌱 Learning
+#### λ 🐑 Functional Programming
+#### 🚀 🕸️ AssemblyScript/WebAssembly
-#### ⚛️ React + Next.js + TypeScript
+#### ⚛️ 🔼 💡 React + Next.js + TypeScript
 #### 🔮 GraphQL + Apollo
-#### 🕸️ WebAssembly
-#### 🚀 AssemblyScript
 #### 🦀 Rust
 #### 🔏 Solidity/Ethereum